influxdata/docs-v2/content/v2.0/cloud/pricing-calculator.md

 title: InfluxDB Cloud 2.0 pricing calculator
 description: >
-  Use the InfluxDB Cloud 2.0 pricing calculator to estimate costs by adjusting the number of devices, plugins, metrics, and writes. for the Pay As You Go Plan.
+  Use the InfluxDB Cloud 2.0 pricing calculator to estimate costs by adjusting the number of devices, plugins, metrics, and writes for the Pay As You Go Plan.
-aliases:
-  - /v2.0/cloud/rate-limits/
 weight: 2
 menu:
   v2_0_cloud: